"Self-absorption in all its forms kills empathy, let alone compassion."

 Watch the Narcissist when someone truly needs him.
 The Martyr emerges—boundaryless, self-erasing, suddenly unable to say no. He hasn't transcended the capacity for love; he's armored against it.
 The Martyr has been there all along, driving the selfishness.

 Recovery asks the Narcissist to give without disappearing.
-He must see how his grandiosity has been protection from his own capacity for self-sacrifice.
-Embracing his inner Martyr reveals self-worth that serves.
+He must see how his grandiosity has been a wall against his own capacity for self-sacrifice.
+When he faces his inner Martyr, he discovers a self-worth steady enough to serve.

 The Narcissist's Transformation

-When integrated, the Narcissist's energy becomes genuine self-worth in service of universal care.
-His self-love becomes the foundation for loving others.
-His capacity to value himself becomes the model for valuing everyone.
-His self-care becomes the source from which care flows.
+When integrated, the Narcissist's energy becomes real self-worth that spills over into care for others.
+His self-love becomes the ground he stands on to love others from.
+His willingness to value himself becomes the pattern for valuing everyone.
+His self-care becomes the spring that feeds the river.

-The transformed Narcissist understands that true self-worth includes others.
-Real self-love enables universal love.
+The transformed Narcissist understands that real self-worth has room for others.
+Self-love, when it's solid, naturally opens outward.
 Lasting value comes through giving as well as receiving.

 Living with the Narcissist Shadow

 By integrating the Narcissist shadow, a man can access its gifts while avoiding its destruction.
 He can have self-worth without being selfish.
-Value himself without devaluing others.
-Care for himself while caring for everyone.
+He can value himself without devaluing others, care for himself while caring for everyone.